 Frequently, but not always, complex trauma occurs during developmentally sensitive periods of brain development; and thereby alters the structural development of neural networks and the biochemistry of neuroendocrine systems.

 The long-term consequences of complex trauma include a strong and often co-occurring relationship with numerous physical health and mental health problems, as well as economic, social, and behavioural problems throughout people’s lives.
 However, these are not usually thought of as related to earlier abuse or neglect; and people do not ‘grow out of it’.

 Links between complex trauma and heart disease, cancer, chronic pain, emphysema, diabetes, chronic lung disease, sexual health problems, sexually transmitted infections, depression, eating disorders, major dental problems, self-mutilation, learning disorders, alcoholism, drug abuse, domestic violence, teenage pregnancies, homelessness, suicide, and more are now well-established; and the cost to society is enormous.

-How Complex Trauma WA got started
+Establishment of Complex Trauma WA

 Until relatively recently, the effect of childhood trauma was either unrecognised, or conflated with Post Traumatic Stress Disorder (PTSD).
 However, thanks to a growing understanding of the neurobiology of trauma, the WHO International Classification of Diseases now recognise PTSD and complex trauma (sometimes also referred to as Complex-PTSD) as two distinct clinical entities that require different therapeutic approaches.